Hello, Stranger, Wanna Share a Cab?

 Imagine a world where your cab ride isn’t just cheaper, but more efficient.
 No more waiting in long lines at the airport taxi stand or counting the passing minutes in bumper-to-bumper traffic as you inch through Times Square.
 All you have to do is share a cab with a stranger, according to a new study in the Proceedings of the National Academy of Sciences.
 Steven Strogatz, a mathematician and one of the study’s authors, talks about whether these statistical possibilities could work in the real world.
 (Plus, watch a taxi in action in this data visualization.
 Note, this project is not part of MIT’s study.)

-Steven Strogatz is the author of The Joy of X (Eamon Dolan/Houghton Mifflin Harcourt, 2012) and a math professor at Cornell University in Ithaca, New York.
+Steven Strogatz is the author of Infinite Powers: How Calculus Reveals the Secrets of the Universe (Houghton Mifflin Harcourt, 2019) and The Joy of X (Eamon Dolan/Houghton Mifflin Harcourt, 2012) and a math professor at Cornell University in Ithaca, New York.